surjo976/smsBomber/README.md

 <p align="center">Most Updated SMS Bomber For Bangladeshi Numbers</p>

 ## Note:
 Due to Python Version changes, ToxicBomber's Version 3.0 Wasn't Working anymore.
 So We updated ToxicBomber Python Version 3.10 to 3.11.
 And to be Noted, You Have to re-install the Tool after removing The old one from your device.
-To Remove Old Version, simply type:
+To Remove the Old Version, simply type:
 ``` shell script
 rm -rf ToxicBomber
 ```